ShiroePL/shiro_on_streamlit/README.md

 My personal Ai assistant ShiroAi-chan.
 I wanted to create AI girl from a long time and now with really cheap and powerful model like [ChatGPT API] it's possible for anyone.

 ### Her personality
 * She is virtual cat-girl that likes anime, manga, light novels and games.
 (I wrote it for my preferences, but it can be changed easily).
-I am using tables as her 'personalities' for example, 'normal' is just her basic character description, but 'programmer' is her when she is in coding mode.
-Then she can help me with coding or I can just converse with her and she know what I am talking about.
+I am using tables as her 'personalities', for example, 'normal' is just her basic character description, but I can add personality like 'programmer god' in which she will be helping in programming problems.
+Personalities are just another role in prompt to [ChatGPT API].

 ### GUI
 ![Screenshot](pictures/gui.png)